cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 ## Troubleshooting Notes

 > * If you've sideloaded tabs via the old preview method, they may have disappeared recently.
 If so, you'll need to sideload them again using the above steps.

-> * During the developer preview, each tab that you upload will expire after 29 days.
-Your tab will no longer be available in the tab gallery, and any tabs of this type will be removed from the team's channels.
-Follow the above instructions again to re-upload your tab to the team and re-add the tab to channels.

 > * If the manifest doesn't load, please double-check you've followed all the instructions [here](createpackage.md).
 In particular, for tabs, note the size limitations on icons included in your sideload package (each under 1.5k)